The Best “Weed and Feed” Options for the Lawn

 Type of Turf Grass

-The best weed and feed for your lawn is determined by the the type of grass you have.
+Choose a weed-and-feed product based on the type of grass you have.
 Grass species have different nutrient requirements, so not all of them are safe for every species of grass.
 Using the wrong product can damage your grass.
 In general, grass species are divided into two categories: warm season and cool season.
 The seasons do not refer to the time of year, but the climate and average soil temperature range.

 - Warm-season turfgrasses grow best with average soil temperatures between 80 and 95 degrees Fahrenheit.
 Warm-season grasses thrive in warmer climates found in the Southeastern and Southwestern United States and include Bahia grass, Bermuda grass, carpet grass, Saint Augustine grass, and zoysia grass (Japanese lawn grass).